 Tagar Increases Pitta

-Pitta is responsible for digestion, metabolism and transformation in the body.
-In case of Pitta Dosha, the person can experince acid indigestion or heartburn, fatty diarrhea, blood in the stools, inflammation of the stomach or esophagus, appendicitis, and peptic ulcers.
+Pitta is responsible for digestion, metabolism, and transformation in the body.
+In the case of Pitta Dosha, the person can experience acid indigestion or heartburn, fatty diarrhea, blood in the stools, inflammation of the stomach or esophagus, appendicitis, and peptic ulcers.

 The adverse events probably linked to the consumption of valerian root gastrointestinal symptoms e.g. nausea, abdominal cramps (unknown frequency) have been reported.

 Tagar Can Cause Sleep Loss